geochasm/DRCOG_Buildings/workflow.md

 If you see an Authorization window asking you to log in to OpenStreetMap, log in and remember to use your `_import` username.

 * Go back to the Tasking Manager and click **Mark task as done**.
-Another mapper will validate your edits.
+If necessary, leave a comment so if another mapper validates your edits they are aware (i.e. one building from satellite imagery not in import data; left alone).

 ## What to watch out for